2023 Kayak Bass Fishing Angler of the YearKBF Members' AOY Program Details

-In 2021 KBF recognizes superior performance in two series:
+In 2023 KBF recognizes superior performance in three series:

 - Realtree Fishing KBF TRAIL Series presented by Dee Zee

 - KBF State Challenge Series Powered By Dakota Lithium